mmjulkowska/MVApp/README.md

 ![002_curves_cubicspline_02](https://user-images.githubusercontent.com/14832460/38469033-2d6424b4-3b57-11e8-97b3-9a4a3f415b15.png)

-For the smoothed splines, we use smooth.spline() function in R, and you can choose between between automatic or user-defined selection degrees of freedom.
+For the smoothed splines, we use smooth.spline() function in R, and you can select between between automatic or user-defined degrees of freedom.
 The user-defined degrees of freedom can be selected with the "Number of degrees of freedom" slider.

 ![002_curves_smoothedspline_01](https://user-images.githubusercontent.com/14832460/38469035-2db1b49a-3b57-11e8-8ccc-8a4fc9a5a6cb.png)